 ANDA may engage in proxy voting only for onshore collective investment schemes it manages under its asset management license.
-For such funds, ANDA follows the Korean market practice and only votes proxy for securities that exceed 5% of the fund's net asset value as of the record date.
-The voting record for each onshore fund advised by ANDA is available on the Korea Stock Exchange website at http://filing.krx.co.kr/main/main.do.
-Local regulations expressly prohibited ANDA for voting proxies for its advisory clients.
+For such funds, ANDA follows the Korean market practice and only votes proxy for securities that exceed five percent of the fund's net asset value as of the record date.
+The voting record for each onshore fund advised by available Korea ANDA is on the Stock Exchange website http://filing.krx.co.kr/main/main.do.
+Local regulations have expressly prohibited ANDA from voting proxies for its advisory clients.
 Nevertheless, ANDA will inform advisory clients that have requested voting advice about its views on such proxy votes.
 Generally, ANDA will not generally advise, in advance, how it intends to vote on any specific issue, although we may be willing to discuss the relevant context and matters under consideration.